 Eventually, Theodosius became emperor, and the council of Constantinople was called in 381.
 Theodosius expelled the Arian supporters, and Nicene bishops were appointed.
 The council agreed that Jesus is fully divine, eternal, not created.
 They accepted the divinity of the Holy Spirit.
 They taught that the Father is God, the Son is God, and the Holy Spirit is God, yet there is only one God – one God in three Persona.1 They did not explain how this is so – they just said that it is so.
 They felt compelled by Scripture to come to this conclusion.

 The result is a creed, called the Niceno-Constantinopolitan Creed, more commonly known by the shorter and more pronounceable name Nicene Creed.
-It is based on the creed of Nicea, reportedly edited at the council of Constantinople, but first seen in its final form 70 years later.
-Notice in it some phrases from Nicea, quoted above, and some phrases similar to the Apostles’
+It is based on the creed of Nicea, reportedly edited at the council of Constantinople, but first seen as a creed 70 years later.
+Notice in it some phrases from Nicea, quoted above, and some phrases similar to the Apostles’ Creed:

 The Nicene Creed is accepted by almost all Protestant, Catholic and Eastern Orthodox churches, and it offers a basis for unity.
 Unfortunately, however, it has also been at the center of a controversy between Western and Eastern churches (see note 2).
 The church has its flaws.
 Doctrinal controversies are not always resolved in a Christlike way.
 The Nicene Creed is testimony to that.
 And yet truth wins in the end.
 Scripture supports the teaching of the Nicene Creed.

 1 Persona is a Latin word that originally referred to masks worn by actors on a stage.
 Theologians adopted the term to indicate three ways of being, not to imply three separate beings.
 The Greek term is hypostasis.